2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/AlexMilanTracy/status/1269557908863283200

-### Police beat protestors in park | June 7th
+### Police beat protesters in park | June 7th

-Footage shows protestors fleeing from tear gas or smoke in a park.
-Frames are captured that show protestors apparently struggling to breathe.
-Police can be seen ripping umbrellas from protestors and striking them.
+Footage shows protesters fleeing from tear gas or smoke in a park.
+Frames are captured that show protesters apparently struggling to breathe.
+Police can be seen ripping umbrellas from protesters and striking them.

 tags: tear-gas, strike, beat, property-destruction, protester